ncbi/CF-random_software/README.md

 ## 2. For CF-random with alternative confroamtion mode. <br>
-For this mode, Phosphoglycerate kinase 1 (PGK1) would be predicted with two reference structures (i.e., 2ybe.pdb and 2xe7.pdb) and a MSA file.
+For this mode, Phosphoglycerate kinase 1 (PGK1) would be predicted with two reference structures (i.e., 2ybe.pdb and 2xe7.pdb) and a MSA file. <br>
+The difference between AC and inAC is the number of generated samples. 'inAC' produces the ~6x more number of samples at each of MSAs and ensemble generations.
 ```
-python main.py --fname 2ybe_A-search/ --pdb1 2ybe_A.pdb --pdb2 2xe7_A.pdb --option AC
+python main.py --fname 2ybe_A-search/ --pdb1 2ybe_A.pdb --pdb2 2xe7_A.pdb --option inAC
 ```
 ### Used input files: <br>
 * PDB1: .pdb <br>